nikolacarapic02/ResenjeZadatka/README.md

 - Use QuantoxPraksa.sql database dump in additions folder to create database on your computer.

-- Set the parameters for the database in the conig.php file in folder config.
+- Set the parameters for the database in the config.php file in folder config.

-- Use the route below to populate the database with random data.
+- Use the route below in your browser or other application launch environment to populate the database with random data.
 ```http
 GET /faker
 ```
-- In a browser or other application launch environment, use one of the routes listed below.
+- In a browser or other application launch environment, use one of the routes listed in the Api Reference section.

 - Pay attention to whether the app is in the root directory or in one of subdirectories.